Grichuk hits tiebreaking double in 9th, Rockies beat D-backs – KION546

 PHOENIX (AP) — Randal Grichuk doubled to score Jose Iglesias with the go-ahead run in the ninth inning, and the Colorado Rockies defeated the Arizona Diamondbacks 4-3 Thursday night.

 Iglesias led off the ninth inning with a sharp single to left against Mark Melancon (3-7).
 Grichuk’s drive into the gap was missed by diving center fielder Alek Thomas.
-Iglesias just beat the throw home.

-“I felt like I was seeing the ball well,” Grichuk said, adding that he was expecting Melancon to throw a breaking ball, but never got one.
-“That ball was in, with two strikes I’m able to shoot it the other way.”
+Iglesias just beat the throw home with a headfirst slide.
+The Diamondbacks lost in the ninth inning for the second straight day after being tied after eight innings.

 Carlos Estevez (2-4) pitched a scoreless eighth for Colorado, striking out pinch-hitter Thomas with two out and two on.
 Daniel Bard pitched the ninth for his 17th save.